 (..existing texts…)

-If a traffic filtering agreement is established for a WUR non-AP STA in WUR mode, the WUR non-AP STA is in doze state, and Bit 1 of the TFS Action Code field is set to 1, then the WUR AP should transmit a WUR Wake-up frame to the WUR non-AP STA if the WUR AP receives an individually addressed BU destined to the WUR non-AP STA that matches the traffic filter set.
+If a traffic filtering agreement is established for a WUR non-AP STA in WUR mode, the WUR non-AP STA is in doze state (see 11.2.1 (General)),(#3123) and Bit 1 of the TFS Action Code field is set to 1, then the WUR AP should transmit a WUR Wake-up frame to the WUR non-AP STA if the WUR AP receives an individually addressed BU destined to the WUR non-AP STA that matches the traffic filter set.

-If a traffic filtering agreement is established for a WUR non-AP STA in WUR mode, the WUR non-AP STA is in doze state, and Bit 1 of the TFS Action Code field is set to 0, then the WUR AP should not transmit a WUR Wake-up frame to the WUR non-AP STA if the WUR AP receives an individually addressed BU destined to the WUR non-AP STA that matches the traffic filter set.
+If a traffic filtering agreement is established for a WUR non-AP STA in WUR mode, the WUR non-AP STA is in doze state (see 11.2.1 (General)),(#3123) and Bit 1 of the TFS Action Code field is set to 0, then the WUR AP should not transmit a WUR Wake-up frame to the WUR non-AP STA if the WUR AP receives an individually addressed BU destined to the WUR non-AP STA that matches the traffic filter set.

 (..existing texts…)